Marijuana Testing: An Employers Guide

 CBD

-By law CBD products can contain up to 0.3% THC.
-While CBD is a chemical component of cannabis, 100% pure CBD will not be confused with THC or it’s metabolites on a drug screen.
-The production CBD/Low THC products, however, is not federally monitored, and based on some statistics as many as 84% of CBD products are mislabeled.
-If the product has residual THC present, it will be metabolized and could present as a positive result based on dosage and usage.
+By law, CBD products can contain up to 0.3% THC.
+While CBD is a chemical component of cannabis, 100% pure CBD will not be confused with THC or its metabolites on a drug screen.
+The production of CBD/Low THC products, however, is not federally monitored and based on some statistics, as many as 84% of CBD products are mislabeled.
+If the product has residual THC present, it will be metabolized and could present a positive result based on dosage and usage.

-For those who have a national workforce, things can be trickier.
+Things can be trickier for those with a national workforce.
 Meeting state-specific obligations becomes a challenge.
 Consistency in treatment is vital across your staff.
-Equitable treatment and accommodation must apply to every employee, regardless of their location.
+Equitable treatment and accommodation must apply to every employee, regardless of location.

-State by state regulations must be carefully studied to determine if there are any employment protections made available under specific state laws.
-Employment protections can vary state by state and differ depending on medical or recreational use.
+State regulations must be carefully studied to determine if employment protections are made available under specific state laws.
+Employment protections vary state by state and differ depending on medical or recreational use.

-Currently, 20 states have documented language in their regulations to provide employment protections for medical marijuana use, 15 states explicitly have no employee protections, and 7 states have regulations and case law which are silent regarding the need to accommodate.
-In the case of states with unclear protections it then becomes the burden of the employer to weigh the risk of legal action versus the risk of employment.
+Currently, 20 states have documented language in their regulations to provide employment protections for medical marijuana use, 15 states explicitly have no employee protections, and 7 states have regulations and case law that are silent regarding the need to accommodate.
+In the case of states with unclear protections, it becomes the employer's burden to weigh the risk of legal action versus the risk of employment.

 California: